luiserh1/AoC2021/Day_4/README.md

 + I leave it on standby, I can't figure out why isn't working.
 I've checked that the loser is correct and that when it ends, the correct numbers are used on the calculation.
 I'll come back when I got a gasp of what's happening
++ The moment has come.
+The thing is, the way I coded the algoryth it will always mark every board where a number is present, even if they already won, resulting in duplicated tries.
+Interestingly enough, the loser board hasn't changed.